joaojmendes/list-item-attachments/README.md

-# ListItemPicker control
+# List-Item-Attachments control

-This control allows you to select one or more  item from list, based in a column value, the control suggest values based on characters typed
+This control allows you to manage list Item Attachments, you can add or delete associated attachments,

 Here is an example of the control: